 Once you ask her to hang out alone in her crate for an hour or more, make sure you set her up for success.
 The best time to ask her to stay home alone is when she’s tired.
 Take her out for a good romp before you leave for an hour or longer.
 And make sure you give her water and a good chew toy.

-If you make a big deal out of leaving, she will learn to make a big deal of leaving!!
+If you make a big deal out of leaving, she’ll learn to make a big deal of leaving!!

-If puppy doesn’t settle after a few minutes, she probably needs to go potty.
-Pick her up matter of factly and don’t talk with her or fuss over her.
+If puppy doesn’t settle after a few minutes, she probably needs to go outside.
+Just pick her up and don’t talk with her or fuss over her.
 She needs to know she’s being let out for business, not for fun …

 With a little work and planning, your puppy will quickly and happily adapt to her crate.
 There may be some bumps in the road, so here are some extra tips to keep you on track.